Published: Oct 14, 2022

 Blog Hero Background GraphicBlog Hero Background Graphic

 However, creating, managing, and sending good faith estimates is easier said than done.
 The No Surprises Act has many requirements for what a good faith estimate should contain.
-For one, it should include primary items and services as well as services and items reasonably expected to be provided.
-You must also include several disclaimers and notifications.
+For one, it should include primary items and services as well as items reasonably expected to be provided.
+It must also include several disclaimers and notifications.
 Additionally, there are several time frames for providing GFEs to uninsured and self-paying patients.

-Fortunately, there's a quick and reliable way to generate, send, and manage GFEs — through GFE software.
+Fortunately, GFE software provides a quick and reliable way to generate, send, and manage fully NoSA-compliant GFEs.
 Read on to learn more about good faith estimate tools, what they are, and how they can help you comply with the No Surprises Act.
 We'll also show you how GFE software can improve your revenue cycle.

 • Patient name and date of birth